Your laptop’s performance features limit you from running certain games or processes such as video editing on it.

 This software increases your laptop’s performance speed while maintaining a low temperature.
 First, download this program from this link, install and restart your computer.

 The maximum processor frequency should increase while the highest CPU temperature should decrease because you reduced the core voltage and cache voltage offset.
-This software enables you to get faster performance speeds for lower temperatures, a win-win situation.
+Thus, this software enables you to get faster performance speeds for lower temperatures, a win-win situation.

 Other Overclocking Methods

 You can overclock your computer by adjusting the BIOS settings.
-This is only enabled in certain laptop brands; if you’re using HP or Dell, you cannot overclock this way.
+This is only enabled in certain laptop brands; you cannot overclock this way if you’re using HP or Dell.
 You can also use other software such as MSI Afterburner.
 These methods are risky and might lead to your laptop crashing or freezing.

 How do you Overclock a Laptop with an AMD Processor?